juandsc98/oncomedic-theme/README.md

-# simple-webpack-wordpress
+# Theme oncomedic Webpack
-A simple setup of webpack for JS and PostCSS (w/ Tailwind) compiling
+Theme webpack for JS and PostCSS (w/ bootstrap) compiling

 1. Clone the repository into your active theme's folder
 2. Run `npm install`